partiql/partiql-docs/RFCs/0011-partiql-insert-update-spec.md

 When attribute names are provided with bag of tuples, it's a `SematicError`.

-When attribute names are provided with `VALUES` or bag of lists, they can be listed in any order.
-Each attribute—required or optional—that is omitted in the provided attributes, MUST be filled with a default value, either its declared default value or an implementation of `NULL` in case of the attribute is nullable.
+When attribute names are provided with `VALUES` or bag of lists, they MAY be listed in any order.
+Each attribute—required or optional—that is omitted in the provided attributes, MAY be filled with a default value, either its declared default value or an implementation of `NULL`—in case attribute is _nullable_.
 If the expression for any attribute is not of the correct data type, automatic type conversion i.e. type coercion MAY be attempted.

 Section 3.3 provides more clarification with examples.